nestauk/flow-temp-toolkit/src/principles/4-make-the-changes.md

 ---
 title: 4.
 Make the changes
-tagline: Provide clear, concise and specific instructions to households to make reducing flow temperature as easy as possible.
+tagline: Households asked for clear, concise and relevant information in order to reduce the risk or making mistakes and to ensure that reducing the flow temperature is as straightforward as possible.
 icon: /static/files/icon.svg
 ---
+WHAT IS IT: This is the section where users make the change to their boiler.
+It first asks questions to ensure they are directed to relevant instructions before guiding users through a number of steps that should enable most households to reduce their flow temperature.

+WHY DO IT:  Households are less inclined to follow generalised advice, or advice which appears to not directly relate to their boiler.
+The patterns below help to ensure that users only see the most relevant instruction to them, ensuring that the information presented is as concise as possible.